josepainumkal/PRMS_Adaptor/README.rst

 Module Documentation
 --------------------

 The input paramet file contains a set of parameters with a number of values for each hru (Hydrologic Response Unit).
 Some parameters are space related.
-There are 4704 grid cells that each cell represents one location of the watershed, and there is one value for each of the cell.
+There are 4704 grid cells that each cell represents one location of the watershed,
+and there is one value for each of the cell.
 These parameters do not have time features.
 Some parameters are time related.
-There are 12 months in a year, so there is a value for each of a month.
+There are 12 months in a
+year, so there is a value for each of a month.
 These parameters do not have space features.
 Other parameters are both space and time related.
 For each month, there is a value for each of the cell.
 These parameters have both space and time features.
 At this point, we only include the space and time/space dependent weather variables in the final NetCDF file.
 Time dependent variables are not considered.
 The values are stored as a list and passed to the gdalDriver.

 To convert a ``PRMS`` object to a ``NetCDF`` Dataset, just call ``writeRaster``, which can be found in the ``gdalDriver.py`` module.

+The name of the input file used in the example folder is LC.param.
+Run the file dataConverter.py using the command python dataConverter.py LC.param. copyParameterSectionFromInputFile function copies the parameter section from the input file to a new file named values.param. parameterValuesToAnArray function stores the values of each parameter into separate array and pass these arrays to the writeRaster function.
+The parameters of the writeRaster function are name of the output file, an array of paramter values, number of rows, number of columns, xavg, yavg, xMin, yMax, EPSG value, and the output format (NetCDF). yMax and xMin are the latitude and the longitude values from the XY.DAT file. xavg is the average of difference of maximum and minimum x values, and yavg is the average of difference of maximum and minimum y values in the XY.DAT file.